 Keeping to her promise, she did wear it often, both as a brooch and pendant.
 In 1932, once she was the queen of Great Britain and had gracefully established a reputation for having a beautiful collection of jewels and tiaras, she commissioned a special tiara to showcase the brooch.

 Queen Mary’s Diamond Bandeau, which was said to have been designed by The House of Garrard, was made specifically to accommodate the brooch in a center front void.
 It was made of eleven separate sections and the design of the County of Lincoln Brooch was mimicked on either side of the tiara in patterns of seven diamonds.
 Originally, it also had a center top ornament, but that was removed at an undetermined time, creating the clean-lined tiara that remains today.

-Queen Mary wore the tiara on many occasions up until her death, but once it was bequeathed in 1953 to her granddaughter, Queen Elizabeth II, the tiara took a markedly long hiatus from public use.
+Queen Mary wore the tiara on many occasions up until her death.
+And once it was bequeathed in 1953 to her granddaughter, Queen Elizabeth II, the tiara took a markedly long hiatus from public use.

 It remained unworn for 65 years until a recent and rather grand affair hailed its return.
 Meghan Markle, the Duchess of Sussex, chose the Diamond Bandeau to wear on her wedding day to Harry, Duke of Sussex on May 19, 2018.
 The duchess had a meeting with Queen Elizabeth at Buckingham Palace to choose a wedding tiara from the queen’s collection, and the rest is history!
 The tiara was Meghan’s “Something Borrowed” on her wedding day.

 At Happy Pets Royal Palace, we love to pamper and spoil the pups and wearing a tiara sets the mood of gracefulness for loving and spoiling everyone.
 We appreciate the incredible history behind our Diamond Bandeau and love having it in our tiara collection.